lattera/articles/hardenedbsd/2018-05-26_cross-dso-cfi/article.md

 figuring out why enabling either non-Cross-DSO CFI or SafeStack caused issues.
 This brings us to today.

-I originally had LTO disabled in the CSU.
-This caused issues with registers not being properly used between the application and the C runtime.
-Enabling LTO for the CSU was one key ingredient to fixing the segfaults.

 The Sanitizers in FreeBSD
 -------------------------